excellalabs/open-cabinet/README.md

 * Set up the **development environment**

 ###Needs and Reactions
 The team interviewed potential users to understand their desired needs.
 Through this research, we discovered that users’ primary goal was to see medical interactions, which led us to modify our initial concept to focus on this feature.
-We created **[Personas](https://github.com/excellaco/open-cabinet/blob/master/documents/design/personas.md)** to represent different user types, and included one in our **[Short-form creative brief](https://github.com/excellaco/open-cabinet/blob/master/documents/design/short_form_creative_brief.md)**, which we read aloud each morning in stand-up.
+We created **[Personas](https://github.com/excellaco/open-cabinet/blob/master/documents/design/personas.md)** to represent different user types, and included one in our **[short-form creative brief](https://github.com/excellaco/open-cabinet/blob/master/documents/design/short_form_creative_brief.md)**, which we read aloud each morning in stand-up.
 These tools informed the design and features included in the **[Minimal Viable Product](https://github.com/excellaco/open-cabinet/labels/MVP)** (MVP).

-###Applications’ Value
+###Application Value
 **[Competitive analysis](https://github.com/excellaco/open-cabinet/blob/master/documents/design/market_research.md)** revealed that many applications show medical interactions, but our team decided to design and build an application that was simple, easy to use, and incorporated a pleasant user experience.
 A roadmap for future enhancements, indicated in our **[Product Tree](https://github.com/excellaco/open-cabinet/blob/master/documents/design/product_tree.md)** will further distinguish OpenCabinet from the current marketplace.